 Undergraduate Minor and Certificate in ESL/TESL

-The undergraduate minor and certificate in Teaching English as a Second Language (TESL) will prepare to teach English in non-K-12 school settings such as community ESL programs, during study abroad, or after you graduate with programs like JET (Japan Exchange and Teaching), the Peace Corps, or the Fulbright English Teaching Assistants program.
+The undergraduate minor and certificate in Teaching English as a Second Language (TESL) will prepare you to teach English in non-K-12 school settings such as community ESL programs, during study abroad, or after you graduate with programs like JET (Japan Exchange and Teaching), the Peace Corps, or the Fulbright English Teaching Assistants program.

 This program does not lead to state teaching certification or licensure.
 ESL teaching licensure is offered only at the graduate level.
 See the Second Language Education program page for licensure program options.